 Outdoor Agility Games and Activities

-Many specially designed climbing frames have been created to encourage the child to play around with agility and puzzle solving skills.
+Many specially designed climbing frames have been created to encourage the child to play around with agility and puzzle-solving skills.
 Recommendations for outdoor agility games and activities are often provided by the manufacturers upon installation, but many more games can be created by children and teachers alike to encourage optimal use of the climbing frame.

 Many frames can be accessed from every angle which keeps the structure exciting and like a new challenge each time it is used.
-Activities that focus on teamwork and team building challenges are great for children and help develop social skills that will be utilised throughout their lives.
+Activities that focus on teamwork and team-building challenges are great for children and help develop social skills that will be utilised throughout their lives.
 When a child climbs to the top of a frame, celebrating the accomplishment with others is a brilliant confidence booster.
 There are many ways to maximise the value of play equipment if you are trying to get the best results.

 By working as a team to reach the top, children have the chance to learn valuable teaching, listening and communication skills – the same skills that kids will use with their friends at home, or in the classroom and later in life, at work.
-Remember, the skills that are learnt in these important years of development are not skills which will just simply disappear or not be used – they are skills which will remain with them for the rest of their life.
+Remember, the skills that are learnt in these important years of development are not skills that will just simply disappear or not be used – they are skills that will remain with them for the rest of their life.